 Google Analytics is very simple to use and provides some amazing statistics.
 First of all, we are going to discover the pages that score the most traffic on your blog or website.
 I think you already would have got the idea of this whole article i.e. we need to find out which pages are high scoring and how to improve them more in gaining traffic.

-In front you, you will see ‘Top Content’ at the bottom of the screen having the pages that got the most traffic in your selected date’s range.
+In front of you, you will see ‘Top Content’ at the bottom of the screen having the pages that got the most traffic in your selected date’s range.
 Click ‘View Full Report’ to access all of the pages that got the most traffic.

 This page is the Individual Page Content Detail Report that will give you information about that particular web page.
-What we are concerned here with are the source where the traffic is coming from i.e. Social Networks, Search Engines, Direct, Referrals, etc.
+What we are concerned here with is the source where the traffic is coming from i.e. Social Networks, Search Engines, Direct, Referrals, etc.

 Now, click on ‘Entrance Sources’ to discover where the majority of traffic is coming from.
 This is a crucial step for it will tell us what we have to do with that page to bring in more traffic.
 If you got the most of the traffic from Facebook, well then you need to share it again with your followers to start the spree.

 Now ‘Entrance Sources’, you will see ‘Entrance Keywords’ that you need to click.
-I would like you readers to focus on this point for this is the crucial one to achieve our goal.
+I would like you, readers, to focus on this point for this is the crucial one to achieve our goal.
 If you have your page in front of you with the keywords listed, this is where all of your answers are as well as the real money.
-This report brings you a complete list of all the exact phrases and keywords that people uses to search for and thus end up on your page.
+This report brings you a complete list of all the exact phrases and keywords that people use to search for and thus end up on your page.
 This is the Data that we need to hit the jackpot.

 What to Do With This Analytic data?